 Device power consumption can be reduced at the tradeoff of performance by programming the device into the Low Power Mode.
-This mode is recommended to only be used for 1st Nyquist zone applications.
-The default operating mode is High Performance Mode which is enabled by the default register values.
-6-13 shows the register writes to switch between the lowest power configuration of Low Power Mode and High Performance Mode.
-These writes should only be performed when CAL\EN is set to 0 and JESD\EN is set to 0.
+This mode is only available when operating at 1 GSPS or less and is recommended to only be used for 1st Nyquist zone applications.
+The default operating mode is High Performance Mode which is enabled by the default register values. 表 6-13 shows the register writes to switch between the lowest power configuration of Low Power Mode and High Performance Mode.
+These writes should only be performed when CAL EN is set to 0 and JESD EN is set to 0.